Organize Your Data

 - Invite someone to illustrate the lunch data on a bar graph.
 Have her use a different colored marker for each item, such as green for salad and yellow for pizza.

 - Then, invite another volunteer to represent the data on a picture graph.
-Explain that for this picture graph, each picture will represent 2 food items.
+Explain that for this picture graph, each picture will represent two food items.

-- Remind your students how to count by twos, and explain that 2 pictures of pizzas represent 4 pizzas.
+- Remind your students how to count by twos, and explain that two pictures with two pizzas represent four pizzas.

 - Explain to your students that a half picture represents one item.